upmaru/memovee-tama/tmdb-movie-browsing/querying.md

         }
       }
       ```

       **For specific age groups or genre combinations:**
       - Use multiple genre names in the `terms` query (e.g., ["Family", "Science Fiction"] for sci-fi suitable for children)
-      - Include `Animation` genre for younger children
+      - Include `Animation` genre for younger children unless they are specifically asking for non-animation content
       - Add vote_count filter to ensure quality movies
       - Sort by vote_average for best-rated results